 - Tempo – a pace moderately faster than your normal pace.

-- Threshold – the fastest pace you can run— still getting enough oxygen — as you breath deeply, without straining.
+- Threshold – the fastest pace you can run— still getting enough oxygen — as you breathe deeply, without straining.
 Beginners can usually sustain this pace for up to 30 minutes.

 - VO2max – This a formula for the more technically inclined runners than myself.
 It’s basically a measurement of the maximum amount of oxygen your body can use while running. the fastest pace where you are breathing as hard as you can.
 Beginners experience will provide you with a natural understanding of how much air you can gasp for, compared to how much your body can use.
 Check out this article for more (and better) info on VO2max.